Strong Gravitational Lensing by Loop Quantum Gravity Motivated Rotating Black Holes and EHT Observations: Strong gravitational lensing by supermassive black holes, Sgr A* and M87*

 \section{Strong gravitational lensing by supermassive black holes, Sgr A* and M87*}

-Assuming that Sgr A* and M87* are characterised by LMRBH, we study the consequences of strong gravitational lensing by these supermassive black holes.
+Assuming that Sgr A* and M87* as characterised by LMRBH, we study the consequences of strong gravitational lensing by these supermassive black holes.
 By computing observables viz., $\theta_{\infty}$, separation $s$, and relative magnification $r_{\text{mag}}$ for different values of parameter $l$, we contrast the lensing outcomes between Kerr and LMRBH black holes.
-We depict our results in Fig.~\ref{plot7} and Fig.~\ref{plot8}, while Table~\ref{table1} and Table~\ref{table2} show the lensing observables and their deviation for various values of $a$, and $l$ in comparison with Schwarzschild~($a=l=0$) and Kerr black hole~($l=0$).
-Our analysis of LMRBH as the lens reveals that the angular position of images for Sgr A* and M87* is consistent with the EHT measured angular shadow diameters of Sgr A* and M87*.
-From the results in Table \ref{table1} and \ref{table2} it shows that in the case of LMRBH the angular positions of images are larger than their corresponding values in GR and are vary slowly with respect to the position of the source $\beta$.
-Infact, the deviation from the Kerr black hole can go upto $10.226~\mu$as and $7.68334~\mu$as, respectively for Sgr A* and M87*, at $a=0.8$ and $l = 2.00$, an effect too tiny to be observed with current telescopes.
-Further, the seperation $s$ in case of LMRBH for Sgr A* and M87* range between 0.008306-0.37573 $\mu$as and 0.00624-0.282295$\mu$as, respectively.
+We depict our results in Fig.~\ref{plot7}, Fig.~\ref{plot7b} and Fig.~\ref{plot8}, while Table~\ref{table1} and Table~\ref{table2} show the lensing observables and their deviation for various values of $a$, and $l$ in comparison with Schwarzschild~($a=l=0$) and Kerr black hole~($l=0$).
+Our analysis of LMRBH as the lens reveals that the angular position of images for Sgr A* and M87* is consistent with the EHT-measured angular shadow diameters of Sgr A* and M87*.
+The results in Table \ref{table1} and \ref{table2} show that in the case of LMRBH, the angular positions of images are larger than their corresponding values in GR and vary slowly concerning the position of the source $\beta$.
+In fact, the deviation from the Kerr black hole can go up to $10.23~\mu$as and $7.68~\mu$as, respectively, for Sgr A* and M87*, at $a=0.8$ and $l = 2.00$, an effect too tiny to be observed with current telescopes.
+Further, the separation $s$ in the case of LMRBH for Sgr A* and M87* range between 0.008-0.376 $\mu$as and 0.006-0.282$\mu$as, respectively.
 The angular separation $s$ between the first and other packed images due to the LMRBH for Sgr A* and M87* is beyond the threshold of the current EHT observation, and we may have to wait for the next generation event horizon telescope (ngEHT) for this purpose.
-For higher spin values, the angular separation $s$ decreases with $l$ while it is increasing with $l$ at lower spin levels.
-The relative magnification of the first order images of presented in Table \ref{table1} using Eq.~(\ref{mag}) for black holes in GR and LMRBH.
-The first order images by LMRBH are highly magnified than the corresponding images of black holes in GR and the magnification increases slowly with the parameter $l$.
+For higher spin values, the angular separation $s$ decreases with $l$ while it increases with $l$ at lower spin levels.
+The relative magnification of the first-order images of presented in Table \ref{table1} using Eq.~(\ref{mag}) for black holes in GR and LMRBH.
+The first-order images by LMRBH are more highly magnified than the corresponding images of black holes in GR, and the magnification increases slowly with the parameter $l$.
 The LMRBH images are brighter than their spherically symmetric equivalents, as indicated by the quick decline in the flux ratio of the first image to all other images with $a$ (cf. Fig.~\ref{plot8}).
+We have also calculated the time delay for different black holes in nearby galaxies in Table~\ref{table3}.
 The time delay of the first image from that of the second image, $\Delta T_{2,1}$, for the LMRBH as Sgr A* and M87* can reach up to $23.25$~min and $554.36$~hrs, respectively, while the deviation from the Kerr black hole for Sgr A* and M87* is $8.93$~min and $212.88$~hrs, respectively.
 Observing the time delay in Sgr A* is much shorter and more difficult for measurement.
 In the case of M87*, the time delay can reach up to a few hundred hours, sufficient for astronomical measurements, provided we have enough angular resolution separating two relativistic images.